 Here's what you need to understand about your situation and what you should do right now.

 Each of these stages adds costs to your account and removes options from your toolbox.
-A situation that's manageable at 30 days behind becomes significantly more complex and expensive at 90 days.
-And by the time foreclosure proceedings begin, the solutions available to you are more limited, more time-sensitive, and more dependent on professional expertise.
+A situation that's manageable at 30 days behind becomes significantly more complex at 90 days.
+And by the time the protections under 12 C.F.R. § 1024.41(g) are no longer available, the remedies left are far more time-sensitive and far more dependent on precise execution.
+The homeowners who successfully resolve their mortgage difficulties share one trait: they acted while the federal framework still gave them room to work.

 The Sooner You Act, the More Options You Have